corda/corda/README.md

 Previously, all development work was done on master.
 Master will no longer be used, owing to the need to support multiple versions of Corda in flight at any time.
 Instead, development work will be done on branches that represent the appropriate version.
 Branches will be named according to the following pattern: release/os/{major version}.{minor version}

-Thus, the branch release/os/4.1 contains the most recently released major version of Corda.
-The branch release/os/4.3 contains the next major version of Corda, yet to be released.
+The default branch will track the current version of Corda in development and is expected to change over time as new versions of Corda are released.

 # Where should I make my change?